Fundacion-AZTI/IOTC_YFT_2024_Assessment/README.md

 - R programming (mandatory)
 - `r4ss` R package (mandatory)

 The steps to run this repository are described below.
+The functioning of this repository was tested on Windows.
+Some adaptations might be required for MacOS or Linux.

 ## 1. Clone this repository